sw1ckham/i-brary/README.md

 * Fill out the form correctly and click share, your new book will render in your 'My Books' view and the homepage.
 Do this again and do not share, the book will only render on your 'My Books' view.

 #### Bugs discovered during manual testing from a third party

+No bugs or problems from the third party manual testing.

 #### Bugs Disovered during manual testing from the developer